 A sleep trial, warranty, and return policy may or may not come included with your new pillow.
 Many do not come with a sleep trial, and some lack a warranty or a return policy.
-However, we recommend you look for a pillow with all three policies, especially a warranty.
+However, we recommend you look for a pillow with a warranty to protect your investment.

 Some offered sleep trials are relatively short, about 45 days.
 Other sleep trials are comparable to a mattress sleep trial, lasting between 90 to 120 days.